Student and Family Handbook

 Annual Notifications

 District 622 uses a variety of digital tools to support student learning.
-Technology vendors and software is utilized to support work as we help all students develop the skills necessary to succeed in an ever-changing world.
+Technology vendors and software are utilized to support work as we help all students develop the skills necessary to succeed in an ever-changing world.

 Schoology Learning Management System (Middle and High School only)